feldera/feldera/docs/docs/demos/simple-select.md

 Click on the back button, then on the eye icon for the `output_users` output view.
 The browser will refresh to show the contents of the output connector, three records that also have the contents `user1`, `user2`, and `user3`.
-This shows that the Feldera Platform successfully copied the input to the output.
+This shows that the pipeline successfully copied the input to the output.